nationalparkservice/imd-ccal/README.md

 Finally, as before, all of these functions work when supplied with a vector of file paths to multiple CCAL deliverables.
-Here is an example of reading data from *multiple* files of CCAL lab data and writing the results tables to an Excel files or sets of CSV files.
+Here is an example of reading data from *multiple* files of CCAL lab data and writing the results tables to Excel or CSV files.

 ``` r
 # Get file paths